Racial Justice Book Club

 Every other month, a high quality, carefully vetted book focusing on racial justice issues will be selected for participants to read and discuss.

-If you wish to purchase the book, it will be available at Left Bank Books or on their website during the month of July at a 20% discount.
+If you wish to purchase the book, it will be available at Left Bank Books or on their website during the months of September and October at a 20% discount.
 A mail delivery option is available.

 Book Group Calendar